weidongxu-microsoft/work-notes/design_review/sample-collection.md

 ## Design on the process to publish and collect SDK examples

-### Option 1 - Directly pull from SDK repo
+### Stage 1: SDK generation

-Step 1, when SDK team generates package with new version, it also generates the examples and upload to SDK repo as well.
+When SDK team generates package with new version, it also generates the examples and upload to SDK repo as well.
 E.g. [an aggregated sample that composed by multiple SDK examples](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/datafactory/azure-resourcemanager-datafactory/src/samples/java/com/azure/resourcemanager/datafactory/PipelinesCreateOrUpdateSamples.java)

 For each example, a certain inline metadata is required.
 E.g.,